20th Century Boy: Def Leppard version

 English hard rock band Def Leppard covered the song on their 2006 album, Yeah!, which features cover versions of 1970s rock hits.
 It was released as the third and final single from the album, on 21 August 2006.
 The band used the song extensively as promotion for including two TV appearances and a regular rotation in the setlist of their 2006 Yeah!
 Tour.
 Def Leppard performed "20th Century Boy" on The Tonight Show with Jay Leno on 23 May 2006 two days before performing the song with Queen's Brian May on VH1 Rock Honors broadcast on 31 May.

+Placebo version

+British alternative rock band Placebo covered "20th Century Boy" for the soundtrack of Todd Haynes' 1998 film Velvet Goldmine, in which the band members appear as a fictional glam rock band within the film.
+The song is included on their 2003 compilation album, Covers.